Nexenta/edge-dev/install/nfs-container.md

 ```

 ### Step 4: Run NexentaEdge GW NFS service across cluster
 There is no limits on how many GW containers can existing within Replicast network.
-Start the NexentaEdge service container with the following run command:
+Ensure that rpcbind isn't running in the host and start the NexentaEdge service container with the following run command:
 ```
+service rpcbind stop
 mkdir -p /root/c0/var
 mount --make-shared /
 docker run --ipc host --network host --name nedge-nfs-finance \